No Shame Tour

-The No Shame Tour was the fourth headlining tour by British recording artist Lily Allen, in support of her fourth studio album, No Shame (2018).
+The No Shame Tour was the fourth headlining tour by English singer Lily Allen, in support of her fourth studio album, No Shame (2018).
 The tour started on 5 October 2018 in Santa Ana, and concluded on 17 August 2019 in Dublin.

 In comparison with Allen's tour for Sheezus (2014), the tour is a smaller production, with Allen and two other people onstage.
 The setlist mainly comprises songs from No Shame but also includes older music by Allen, such as "Fuck You", "Smile" and "LDN".

 The opening act for North America and Europe was Wolverhampton born artist, S-X.

 Set list

 This set list is from the show on 13 October 2018 in Houston.
 It is not intended to represent all concerts for the tour.